nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 ### Initialising Exit Gateway

-An operator can initialise the Exit Gateway functionality by adding Network requester with the new exit policy option:
+An operator can initialise the Exit Gateway functionality by adding Network Requester with the new exit policy option:

 ```
 ./nym-gateway init --id <ID> --listening-address 0.0.0.0 --public-ips "$(curl -4 https://ifconfig.me)" --with-network-requester --with-exit-policy true